Discounted ticketing

 • Half fare discount for those who are unemployed.

-We are also committed to exploring ways to fund improved fare offering for young person’s travel.
+We are also committed to exploring ways to fund discounted fare offering for young person’s travel over the next 4 years.

 Easy joined-up ticketing

-Many travellers find the array of different fares and tickets difficult to understand, particularly when using more than one operator.
+Many travellers find the array of different fares and tickets, expensive and difficult to understand, particularly when using more than one operator.

 Parking costs